ukihunter/Chatty-React-Firebase-Chat-Application/README.md

 **Known Issues**

--Blocked User State: Ensure the blocked state is updated correctly in Firestore.
+   - Blocked User State: Ensure the blocked state is updated correctly in Firestore.
--Image Upload: Ensure Cloudinary credentials are configured properly for image uploads.
+   - Image Upload: Ensure Cloudinary credentials are configured properly for image uploads.

 **Future Enhancements**

--Add support for group chats.
+   - Add support for group chats.
--Implement message read receipts.
+   - Implement message read receipts.
--Add typing indicators.
+   - Add typing indicators.
--Improve UI/UX for mobile devices.
+   - Improve UI/UX for mobile devices.

 **Contributing**

--Contributions are welcome!
+ - Contributions are welcome!
 Please follow these steps:

-  -Fork the repository.
+  - Fork the repository.
-  -Create a new branch:
+  - Create a new branch:
-  -Commit your changes:
+  - Commit your changes:
-  -Push to your branch:
+  - Push to your branch:
-  -Open a pull request.
+  - Open a pull request.

 **License**

--This project is licensed under the MIT License.
+- This project is licensed under the MIT License.

 ## Acknowledgments